apache/mesos/docs/quota.md

 resources to framework in roles with quota set.
 Once all quotas are satisfied, it proceeds with the standard wDRF for all frameworks.

+__NOTE:__ A quota'ed role may not be allocated any unreserved non-revocable
+          resources beyond its quota guarantee.
+If frameworks in the quota'ed role have not opted for revocable resources, they may stop getting offers once quota for the role is satisfied.
+In this case setting quota to any value that is less than the role's fair share may reduce the amount of resources offered to this role.

+__NOTE:__ In Mesos 0.27 quota guarantee also serves as quota limit, i.e. once
+          quota for the role is satisfied, frameworks in this role will not be offered any resources except those reserved for the role.
+This behavior aims to mitigate the absence of quota limit and will be changed in future releases.

 If there are multiple frameworks in a role with quota set, the standard wDRF algorithm determines framework priority inside this role.